phelipetls/blog/content/_index.md

     weight: 1
 ---

-Hi 👋, I'm a front-end developer based in Rio, Brazil.
+Hi 👋, I'm a front-end developer from Rio, Brazil.

 I currently work at [Mutual](https://mutual.club/), building web and mobile apps with React, React Native and TypeScript.